vmanamino/blocitoff/README.md

 == README

-Blocitoff: Blocitoff manages your tasks deleting to-do items that have not been completed after seven days.
+Blocitoff manages your tasks deleting to-do items that have not been completed after seven days.
 The assumption is that if the to-do item is not important enough to be completed in seven days, it doesn't belong on your to-do list.

 I am receiving generous help from my mentor Dalibor Ilijevski.

+Find the app <a href=" https://viral-blocitoff.herokuapp.com/">here</a>

 This README would normally document whatever steps are necessary to get the application up and running.